yorukot/superfile/CONTRIBUTING.md

 Firstly check if the theme you want to add is not already added.
 If it is, then you work may go waste and be left redundant.
 If no such theme exists, then you may create your own theme.
 Following steps will guide you for it:
-- As a template, copy an existing theme's json file to your theme and then do the customizations.
+- As a template, copy an existing theme's JSON file to your theme and then do the customizations.
 This will reduce errors from your side and make your work easy.
 - To tests your theme, go to `~/.config/superfile/config/config.json` and change `theme = "gruvbox"` to `theme = "YOUR_THEME_NAME"`
 - Make the changes you want and finish the theme.
 - Then you can open a pull request for the same and follow the steps described in the previous section.

 ### Do you want to share an idea?

 Superfile welcomes new ideas.
-If you have an idea you should firstly check if a similar or identical idea was presented previously or not, or check thoroughly if the idea is already present in superfile.
+If you have an idea you should first check if a similar or identical idea was presented previously or not, or check thoroughly if the idea is already present in superfile.
 To share your idea you can open a discussion in https://github.com/MHNightCat/superfile/discussions There you can share your idea and if you want to work on it, you can follow the same steps as mentioned in previously.